 Compiling puzzles is not the black art that it may seem to be.
 You need to know some basic techniques, and you need some structure to the way you work.
 Those things can be learned, as long as you have the type of mind that reads “Car Park” but pictures a fish sailing a boat, a carp-ark.

-You can look forward to a stimulating day with a group of people representing a range of experience from relative newcomers to those who are nearly ready to have their work published.
-Class sizes are kept small.
-You’ll receive individual attention and a critique of your work in progress, with suggestions of where to focus next.
+If you join one of my masterclasses, you can look forward to a stimulating day with a group of people representing a range of experience from relative newcomers to those who are nearly ready to have their work published.
+Class sizes are kept small, and you’ll receive individual attention and a critique of your work in progress, with suggestions of where to focus next.

 In addition to your place in the class itself, you’ll receive over 250 pages of course material, written notes on your work and membership of an exclusive online community for news, support and clueing challenges.

 All masterclasses are currently taking place online, but I’ll run occasional live classes in Brighton for those who prefer them, once Covid-19 restrictions have been lifted.
 The online class is split into two four-hour afternoon sessions instead of one intensive day.
 This gives extra time for reflection and questions, and I pass on any savings in the costs of venue hire and catering, which means that the cost is £135 per person instead of the usual £165.

 There is also an advanced session for previous masterclass graduates, which costs £65.

 If you’re an advanced solver, you can enjoy seeing how a crossword is put together and getting an insight into how compilers think.
 You’ll find out about the tricks that compilers use when they’re trying to throw you off the scent, and you’ll increase your pleasure whenever you see a really well-constructed grid or a clever theme.
 Think of it this way: if you love music, you’ll get new insights from attending an instrumental masterclass, even if you don’t play yourself.

 Great day … such a complete course

 Invaluable – such a powerful way to learn